spacestangs/WP-Floating-button/README.md

-# WordPress-Floating-Whatsapp-button
+# Floating-universal-button-plugin-for-wordpress
-A Simple WordPress Floating Whatsapp button
-Feel free to use
+A Simple universal Floating button plugin for wordpress Feel free to use